PHOTO GALLERY

 The beautiful Sebring Lakeside Golf Resort Inn and Tea Room

-was the setting for a holiday tea at which I spoke in 2009.
+was the setting for a holiday tea at which I spoke.

 It was my good fortune to be in Sebring the same weekend as legendary gospel pianist Derrick Lee